-Chances are, you’ve heard of formaldehyde either as an embalming fluid used in funeral homes or for preserving those frogs (or other animals) you dissected in science class.
+Chances are, you’ve heard of formaldehyde either as an embalming fluid used in funeral homes, or for preserving those frogs or other animals you dissected in science class.
 While it’s certainly not healthy when used in those circumstances, formaldehyde is perhaps even more unwelcome in your skincare, where it’s sometimes used as a preservative.
-(One note: as we’ll discuss later on, Fleur & Bee would never even think of using formaldehyde as a preservative or anything else!)
+(Side note: as we’ll discuss later on, Fleur & Bee would never even think of using formaldehyde as a preservative or anything else!)

 The kind of formaldehyde used in funeral homes and in labs has been dissolved in water.
-Often used as a disinfectant, it does double duty as a preservative–but not just for dead bodies!
-It’s often used as a preservative in both cosmetics and get this–food!
+Often used as a disinfectant, it does double duty as a preservative–but not just for dead bodies.
+It’s often used as a preservative in both cosmetics and food.

 Is Formaldehyde Safe?

-The short (but accurate) answer to this is no, certainly when it comes to its use in skincare.
+The short answer is no. It certainly is not safe when it comes to its use in skincare.
 Aside from the fact that formaldehyde has some very dangerous side effects (more on that in a minute), it’s a known irritant.
 Easily absorbed through the skin and eyes, it can cause severe irritation and burns in skin and even loss of vision in the eyes.
 When inhaled, it can act as a serious respiratory tract irritant.
 It can even cause a narrowing of the bronchi and cause fluid to build up in the lungs.

 And if you happen to ingest it somehow?
 Well, according to the CDC, it can cause “corrosive injury to the gastrointestinal tract, especially the pharynx, epiglottis, esophagus, and stomach.”
 Not good!

-Although it occurs naturally, that doesn’t mean it’s safe for use.
-In fact, formaldehyde is an incredibly dangerous ingredient and is known to be a carcinogen when inhaled, for example, in the case of someone who works in a funeral home.
+Although formaldehyde occurs naturally, that doesn’t mean it’s safe for use.
+In fact, formaldehyde is an incredibly dangerous ingredient and is known to be a carcinogen when inhaled; for example, in the case of someone who works in a funeral home.
 When we use products with formaldehyde, such as skincare or food, we ingest it into our bodies.